Synchro-curvature description of {\gamma}-ray light curves and spectra of pulsars: concurrent fitting: Synchro-curvature model

 Together with the dynamics and emission of the emitting particles, we also compute the geometry of the trajectories they follow.
 In \cite{vigano19_light_curves} and \cite{iniguezpascual24} we presented how to obtain the emission directions of the particles on the emission region, whose shape is given by Eq.
 (2) of \cite{iniguezpascual24}.
+This expression depends on the inclination angle, $\psi_\Omega$, the angle between the rotational and magnetic axes.
 Notice that by emitting region we mean the whole set of particle trajectories considered to be generating the radiation.
 For a fixed set of spectral parameters, collecting these emission directions in a sphere centered at the neutron star we build energy-dependent synchro-curvature emission maps, or simply, skymaps, which we refer to as $M_E(\theta_{obs}, \phi_{\Omega},E)$ as in Equation 5 of \cite{iniguezpascual24}.
 This represents the photon flux received by a given observer at a given phase and energy, per unit energy, per unit solid angle, emitted by particles injected all along the region.
 In these skymaps, the x-axis corresponds to the rotational phase of the neutron star $\phi_{\Omega}$ and the y-axis is the viewing angle $\theta_{obs}$, the angle between the plane perpendicular to the rotational axis of the neutron star and the line-of-sight of an observer detecting the pulsar.
 By symmetry on the region definition, calculations are symmetric around the equatorial observer.
-For a given pulsar, skymaps are mostly determined by the inclination angle, $\psi_\Omega$, the angle between the rotational and magnetic axes.
+For a given pulsar, skymaps are mostly determined by $\psi_\Omega$.
 In this work we consider the emission integrated over the Fermi energy range, 100 MeV -- 300 GeV, for the sake of a direct comparison with data.
 The emission maps within this range don't vary much with energy, and we leave the comparison between different sub-ranges for a future work.
 The synthetic, discrete light curve, for a given viewing angle $\theta_{obs}$ is then defined as: $I (\phi_{\Omega}) = \int_{E_{min}}^{E_{max}} M_E(\theta_{obs}, \phi_{\Omega},E) dE$.

 For a given pulsar with period $P$ and period derivative $\dot P$, we find the parameters $E_{||}, b, x_0$ which better fit the phase-averaged spectrum (including X-ray data, if available) as in our previous studies, and then look for the values of $\psi_\Omega$ and $\theta_{obs}$ which best fit the Fermi light curve.